BastianBarthel/stockVolume/README.md

 <br />
 ### Instructions
 <br />
-Get you free API key from (https://www.alphavantage.co) and set as constant STOCK_API_KEY in stockVolume.py
+Get your free API key from [AlphaVantage](https://www.alphavantage.co) and set as constant STOCK_API_KEY in stockVolume.py
 <br />
 Make sure the request package is installed in Origin.
 If you create an app using this script, use the following code as a pre installation LabTalk script to do this automatically: if (Python.chk("requests") > 1) (type -b "The required Python module «requests» is not installed properly", break 1;);
 <br />